Kloudless/file-picker/README.md

 and retrieves metadata about the files or folder selected.
 It supports choosing files from the local machine as well as cloud storage.

+##### Dropzone

+The Dropzone is a variety of the Chooser that opens when files are dragged and dropped into it rather than only when clicked.
+See the `Dropzone` section for more information.

 ### Saver

 The Saver allows your application to prompt a user to select a folder to save